-The 'bones' of the landscape are the hardscape elements- well detailed, carefully articulated architecture that frames and strengthens the landscape.
-Because of their evolutionary symbiosis with local birds, insects, bees and other creatures we focus on an ever changing skin of tough and low maintenance native plants.
-Other plants appropriate to the soil, light and water conditions on site are also considered as part of the overall plant palette.
+The 'bones' of the landscape are the hardscape elements – well detailed, carefully articulated architecture that frames and strengthens the landscape.
+An ever-changing 'skin' of tough and low maintenance native plants capitalizes on evolutionary symbioses with local birds, insects, bees, and other creatures.
+Other plants appropriate to the soil, light, and water conditions on site supplement the native plant palette.

 LAYERS OF HABITAT

 Vertically layered gardens attract the greatest number and diversity of wildlife.
 Additions such as bird feeders and bat boxes further promote the goal of bio-diversity in the landscape.

 Gardens should be beautiful at all times.
 By selecting plants with different bloom times, varying textures, and winter interest, Moody Graham choreographs garden atmospheres that are constantly changing.

 Increased impervious coverage has led to stream degradation and water pollution.
 Proper grading and plants counteract damage and pollution by slowing rainwater runoff, taking up water through plant roots, and allowing remaining water to infiltrate through the soil.

 Biophilic design improves health and wellness in buildings and landscapes.
 Design guidelines (organized by Terrapin Bright Green) include:

 5. Presence of water

 6. Dynamic and diffuse light